Rhytz/LU-WebSDK/README.md

     DataToSend <- { "ping" : "ping" };
     WebRequest("mydomain.com", 80, "/serverrequest.php", CallBackFunction, DataToSend );
 ```
 When the webserver responds, the defined callback function will be called with a Data parameter, containing a table with the response.
+The expected response from the webserver is a completely empty page containing just JSON data.
 ```Squirrel
 function CallBackFunction(data){
 	print(data["pong"]);